 How can I place an interlibrary loan request?

-Requests can be submitted via our online Interlibrary Loan Request Form or by our paper Interlibrary Loan Request form located at the library’s Reference desk.
+Requests can be submitted via our online Interlibrary Loan Portal or by our paper Interlibrary Loan Request form located at the library’s Reference desk.

 How long does it take to receive requests?